-- Tritium that is located within engineered contamination barriers as defined in DOE M 441.1 1 (e.g., within gloveboxes, or fume hoods (laminar flow)).
+- Tritium that is located within engineered contamination barriers as defined in DOE M 441.1-1 (e.g., within gloveboxes, or fume hoods (laminar flow)).
 Normally ventilated rooms, however, are not considered contamination barriers.
 Additionally, rooms or buildings serviced by an active tritium cleanup system are not considered contamination barriers for the worker.
 Engineered contamination barriers are on occasion defeated for operational reasons or maintenance acts.
-Due to the relatively short time frame involved, (compared to interim storage) no compensatory measures are required for the tritium residing within the affected contamination barrier during these periods. - Tritium that is located within certified4 shipping containers (e.g., H1616 and UC-609 (and Bulk Tritium Shipping Package (BTSP), which is the UC-609 replacement upon certification) or in a PV container.
+Due to the relatively short time frame (i.e., on the order of a few shifts) involved, (compared to interim storage) no compensatory measures are required for the tritium residing within the affected contamination barrier during these periods. - Tritium that is located within certified76 shipping containers (e.g., H1616 and UC-609 (and Bulk Tritium Shipping Package (BTSP), which is the UC-609 replacement upon certification) or in a PV container.

-4 Certified means currently valid, and does not include those shipping containers whose certification period has lapsed.
+76 Certified means currently valid, and does not include those shipping containers whose certification period has lapsed.

-- 3. Packaged tritiated material that has been declared waste per the local site procedure and that has been packaged to meet DOT or Waste Acceptance Criteria. - 4.
-Tritium in containers known to possess less than A2 (1,100 Ci) releasable quantities.
-Container heels and tritium absorbed onto metal storage beds are not normally releasable and therefore are not included when determining whether A2 quantities are involved. - 5.
-Tritium in any form contained in weapons and prototypical designed weapons components.
+- Packaged tritiated material that has been declared waste per the local site procedure and that has been packaged to meet DOT or Waste Acceptance Criteria. - For tritium in containers known to possess less than A2 (1,080 Ci) releasable quantities.
+Container heels and tritium absorbed onto metal storage beds are not normally releasable and therefore are not included when determining whether A2 quantities are involved. - Tritium in any form contained in weapons and prototypical designed weapons components.